 - it keeps us focused on the main issue of proclaiming Jesus

 - we have to dig beyond biblical texts to a theology that then helps us read the texts experience is to shape us: experience that is judged in the light of Scripture (Acts 15 and the relevance of the law to Gentile converts is a good example here)

 Land and History

-The theology that undergirds spiritual mapping is events in history is what shapes a geography spiritually.
+The theology that undergirds spiritual mapping is that there are events in history that shape a geography spiritually.